 - The Aviator (2004) review: Martin Scorsese takes the Steven Spielberg route in this costly, glitzy, and overblown biopic about billionaire entrepreneur and sociopath Howard Hughes.

 - Texan drawl or no, Leonardo DiCaprio is miscast as the title character, for he doesn’t bring to mind the real-life Hughes.
-Paradoxically, DiCaprio is fully convincing as a charismatic, obsessive, deeply disturbed individual.
+Paradoxically, DiCaprio is wholly convincing as a charismatic, obsessive, deeply disturbed individual.

 Imagine Orson Welles’ Citizen Kane, the fictionalized account of the life and times of publishing magnate William Randolph Hearst, directed by the serious-minded Steven Spielberg of The Color Purple, Schindler’s List, Amistad, and Saving Private Ryan.
-The final result would likely resemble Warner Bros./Miramax’s The Aviator, the fictionalized account of the life and times of the eccentric (i.e., mentally unbalanced), all-American billionaire entrepreneur, flyer, and ladies’ man Howard Hughes.
+The final result would likely resemble Warner Bros./Miramax’s The Aviator, a fictionalized account of the life and times of the eccentric (i.e., mentally unbalanced), all-American billionaire flyer, entrepreneur, and ladies’ man Howard Hughes.